-Topics that are outside the scope of this guide, such as how to effectively control your champions, how to make decisions, and how to work with teammates, are still important.
+There are important things outside the scope of this guide you'll need to learn.
 Much of this knowledge comes with experience, but I encourage further study.
 This section is here to help you get started.

 Most of this guide has been about the raw facts of the game.
 In the spoilers below I've included bits of wisdom that will help take you from book smart to street smart.